-BASIC DAY CAMP
+TRADITIONAL DAY CAMP

 - Highlighted in the sample schedule below

 - Full week option only

 - Adjusted to ensure that your camper has the safest, most fun summer possible.

 - 9:00am to 4:00pm daily

-- Rolling drop-off and pick-up for parent/guardian drop off campers
+- · Rolling drop-off and pick-up for all campers

-4-WEEK CIT OPTION (14-15 YEAR OLDS)
+4-WEEK CIT OPTION (15 YEAR OLDS)

-CITs (Counselors in training) will have the opportunity to

-work with our Role Models as mentors, while engaging with our campers in a hands on learning environment!
+CITs (Counselors in training) will have the opportunity to work with our Role Models as mentors, while engaging with our campers in a hands on learning environment!
 CITs will gain additional experience through team building, asset development, service learning projects and mock interviews.
 They will also be exposed to various trainings from some of our best YMCA leadership staff including Listen First and Bully Prevention to name a few!

-A TYPICAL DAY AT CAMP CLARK (SAMPLE SCHEDULE)
+A TYPICAL DAY AT CAMP CHRISTINA (SAMPLE SCHEDULE)